r-lidar-lab/lidRviewer/README.md

 file.copy(sdl.dll, dir.dll)
 ```

-Then (in administrator mode or not):
+3. Install `devtools` and run the following line (in administrator mode or not):

 ```r
 devtools::install_github("Jean-Romain/PointCloudViewer")